paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 **(d) Use of volunteers** In carrying out this part, each area agency on aging shall make use of trained volunteers to expand the provision of the available services described in subsection (b) and, if possible, work in coordination with organizations that have experience in providing training, placement, and stipends for volunteers or participants (such as organizations carrying out Federal service programs administered by the Corporation for National and Community Service), in community service settings.

+**(e) Best Practices** Not later than 1 year after March 25, 2020, and every 5 years thereafter, the Assistant Secretary shall—

+(1) identify best practices relating to the programs carried out under this section and [section 3057k–11 of this title](./chapter-035-programs-for-older-americans.md#section-3057k-11), regarding—

+  (A) the use of procedures and tools to monitor and evaluate the performance of the programs carried out under such sections;

+  (B) the use of evidence-based caregiver support services; and

+  (C) any other issue determined relevant by the Assistant Secretary; and

+(2) make available, including on the website of the Administration and pursuant to [section 3012(a)(34) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3012/a/34&num=0&edition=prelim), best practices described in paragraph (1), to carry out the programs under this section and [section 3057k–11 of this title](./chapter-035-programs-for-older-americans.md#section-3057k-11).

-**(e) Quality standards and mechanisms and accountability**
+**(f) Quality standards and mechanisms and accountability**

 (1) **Quality standards and mechanisms** — The State shall establish standards and mechanisms designed to assure the quality of services provided with assistance made available under this part.

 (2) **Data and records** — The State shall collect data and maintain records relating to the State program in a standardized format specified by the Assistant Secretary.
 The State shall furnish the records to the Assistant Secretary, at such time as the Assistant Secretary may require, in order to enable the Assistant Secretary to monitor State program administration and compliance, and to evaluate and compare the effectiveness of the State programs.

-(3) **Reports** — The State shall prepare and submit to the Assistant Secretary reports on the data and records required under paragraph (2), including information on the services funded under this part, and standards and mechanisms by which the quality of the services shall be assured.
+(3) **Reports** — The State shall prepare and submit to the Assistant Secretary reports on the data and records required under paragraph (2), including information on the services funded under this part, and standards and mechanisms, including caregiver assessments used in the State, by which the quality of the services shall be assured.
 The reports shall describe any mechanisms used in the State to provide to persons who are family caregivers, or older relative caregivers, information about and access to various services so that the persons can better carry out their care responsibilities.

-**(f) Caregiver allotment**
+**(g) Caregiver allotment**

 (1) **In general**